Physicians

 1205

-A white physician discusses his association with Red Cross (later Community) Hospital during the last years of its existence.
-He recalls the role of the board of directors, the failure of the institution, and the relationship between the black and Jewish medical communities in Louisville.
+Albert Goldin, a white physician, discusses his association with Red Cross (later Community) Hospital during the last years of its existence.
+He recalls the role of the board of directors, the failure of the institution, and the relationship between the Black and Jewish medical communities in Louisville.

 1221